tairaeli/ICER_user_data_analytics/README.md

 Reproducability:

-  - predict_walltime.ipynb is a reproducable result we've reached with regard to our predictive research question
+  - predict_walltime.ipynb is a reproducable result we've reached with regard to our predictive research question.

+.gitignore:

+  - Specifies things for github to not track, in our case is just jupyter notebook checkpoints and the data preprocessing directory.

+ICER_package_demo.ipynb:

+  - A demo of our analysis package in action, aggregating the data and identifying users with many files.

+INSTALL.md:

+  - Installation instructions for running our project.

+LICENSE.txt:

+  - Legal terms for using the work we did in the project.

+environment.yml:

+  - A file you can run to automatically install all the prerequisite packages for our project's code.

+makefile:

+  - the makefile for our project gives the command line instructions for setup.

 ## License